onetwosri/no-teleport-olm/lightning cycle olm.md

     2. Making the head turn from mage side to melee immediately.
         - Examples of this are what happens when you land your dwh or you do a single cycle of 4:0 like in 1 DWH start example #3.
         - This shifts the cycle *forward* by 1 (crystals -> teleports, or lightning -> crystals, or **teleports -> lightning**)
-    3. Running all the way to the mage hand
+    3. Running all the way to the mage hand *without* skipping hits
-        - Examples is what you do when you cripple the hand with mage->dwh->dwh
+        - Example is what you do when you cripple the hand with mage->dwh->dwh
         - This shifts the cycle back by 2 (crystals -> teleports, or lightning -> crystals, or **teleports -> lightning**)

 ## II.
 Melee Hand